jacobkap/crimebythenumbers/docs/intro-to-r.md

   + The mean value
   + The value at the 3rd quartile
   + The max value
   + In cases where there are NAs, it will say how many NAs there are.
 An NA value is a missing value.
 Think of it like an empty cell in an Excel file.
-NA values will cause issues when doing math such as finding the mean of a column as R doesn't know how to handle a NA value in these situations.
+NA values will cause issues when doing math such as finding the mean of a column as R doesn't know how to handle a NA value in these situations, though `summary()` automatically excludes NAs when doing the math operations.

 ```r